 So here’s how it works Verb (the core action) + ER (those who perform that action) + Y (the place where it happens).

 Take a look at your business.
 What is the key action you can leverage within your business?
-How will it evolve through the ERY process?
+How will it evolve through the ERY method?
 Who will be the performers doing the action so customers can watch, participate or do themselves?
-Now, does adding the ERY to teh action reimagine the place?
+Now, does adding the ERY to the action reimagine the place?
 Can you make it a destination?

 Now, I am not saying again that this is the best or only way to design an experience, but it does provide a unique way of looking at your business differently.